AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 title: SoConnect User Guide
 ---

 Made by [School of Computing](https://www.comp.nus.edu.sg/) (SoC) students, for SoC students, SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, and keep track of noteworthy events.** With SoConnect, you can **save your contacts and events in one location**, and even **link events to multiple contacts**, or **bookmark your favorite contact**.

 SoConnect is **optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
-If you can type fast, managing your contacts will be **very easy** with SoConnect.
+If you can type fast, managing your contacts and events will be a **breeze** with SoConnect.

-This user guide will help you to familiarise yourself with your SoConnect quickly and teach you the full range of features it offers.
+This user guide will help you to quickly **familiarise yourself with your SoConnect** and so that you can use full range of features it offers.

 <h2>Table of Contents</h2>